 A World-Class Community of Faculty

 Art and Technology Studies faculty are artists with national and international reputations with backgrounds in multiple disciplines, including computer science, engineering, machining, sound, light, musical composition, poetry, biology, performance, philosophy and contemporary theory.
-They teach the complexities of programming, electronics, fabrication, neon, holography, bio art and other practices in ways that take full advantage of the freedom inherent in an interdisciplinary environment.
+They teach the complexities of programming, electronics, fabrication, neon, holography, bio art, virtual, augmented, and mixed reality, and other practices in ways that take full advantage of the freedom inherent in an interdisciplinary environment.
 Students gain an understanding of the aesthetic, social, political, and economic forces that drive the development and utilization of technology.

 In the Art and Technology Studies department, new technologies are invented, subverted, hacked, questioned, co-opted, demystified, hybridized, and shared.
 In addition to selecting and working closely with graduate advisors in Graduate Projects, students in the Art and Technology Studies department may take graduate courses on topics relevant to the discipline.
-Recent examples include: Art and Biotechnology, Performing Interactivity, Experimental Media, Creative Coding, Grad Critique Seminar, and Philosophy of Technology.
-Department courses provide opportunities for the study of virtual reality, mixed and augmented reality, games, bio art, kinetics, pneumatics, electronics, olfactory art, wearables, soft computing, data-driven live performance, digital sound, neon, coding, holography, and retro media.
+Recent examples include: Art and Biotechnology, Performing Interactivity, Experimental Media, Machine Learning, Computer Vision, Creative Coding, Virtual Reality, Grad Critique Seminar, and Philosophy of Technology.

 The department offers a number of jobs for graduate students which include the following: